extragravee/COMP30020/readme.md

  - how many pitches have the right note but the wrong octave (correct notes)
  - how many pitches have the right octave but the wrong note (correct octaves)

 This scipt makes an initial guess, and then based on the guess made and feedback received, it calculates the next best guess which would polarise the remaining set of possibilities, and minimise the entropy.
 Until eventually the final guess is found.

-Now
+Now the efficiency depends on the starting chord as well, so picking the most polarising chord is important.
+Therefore I wrote a python script to check all possible chords againsts all possible targets to find the most efficient pick.